 Benefits of Controlled Environment Agriculture

 Controlled environmental agriculture helps protect plants from disease and stress while providing ideal growing conditions for high-quality, quick-to-harvest food products – sometimes in as fast as two weeks depending on the crop.
-In addition to hydroponic and soilless systems/production systems, the Innovation Center will use data management, sensors and vertical structures to ensure ideal distribution of water, energy, capital and labor.
-Plus, strict entry protocols will prevent pests.
+In addition to hydroponic and soilless systems/production systems, the Innovation Center utilizes data management, sensors and vertical structures to ensure ideal distribution of water, energy, capital and labor.
+Plus, strict entry protocols prevent pests.
 Together these factors result in a high-quality, consistent product with significantly more harvests than outdoor conventional production methods.
 Other advantages of controlled environmental agriculture include uniform, year-round production, potentially pesticide-free agriculture and greatly reduced land and water requirements.

 technology & team